limestonenetworks/knowledge-base/doc/source/operatingsystem_support/linux_support/linux_backup_rsync.rst

  If you want to run backups automatically, the best way to do that would be to set this up through Cron job.

-- Please note that if you want this to run automatically to a separate machine, you will need to configure SSH key pair so that a password is not needed to be entered.
+- Please note that SSH key pair is required for this to run automatically.

 **Compress and move the files to another server**